Plant strategies: Summary

 The term “plant strategies” has many definitions, and includes several different mechanisms for responding to one's environment.
 While different strategies focus on different plant characteristics, all strategies have an overarching theme: plants must make trade-offs between where and how to allocate resources.
 Whether that's allocation to growth, reproduction, or maintenance, plants are responding to their environment by employing strategies that allow them to persist, survive, and reproduce.
-Plants may have multiple strategies to survive at different life-stages and therefore be subject to multiple trade-off throughout their life-cycle.
+Plants may have multiple strategies to survive at different life-stages and therefore be subject to multiple trade-offs throughout their life-cycle.